carlamendescms/carlamendescms/README.md

 ## Hi everyone, I'm Carla Mendes! 👋

-I love innovation and technology. 👩‍💻❤️‍🔥
+I'm passionate about innovation and technology. 👩‍💻❤️‍🔥

 I'm Computer Science Bachelors.
 I have more than 6 years of experience with requirements analysis for software development.